zahachtah/WetlandTraitDriver/README.md

     outfile.write(dfNodes.to_json(orient="records"))
     outfile.write('}')
 ```

+Note: I will check to see if its possible to get the data directly from google without manual download.

 # Look at the figure

 make sure the path in the figure.html file points to the newly created json file: